 Etiology of Porphyria

 Porphyrias are generally considered genetic in nature.
-When the gene passed from one parent is altered, there is a high risk of developing porphyria in the offspring if the gene altered is responsible of producing the enzymes necessary in the synthesis of heme.
+When the gene passed from one parent is altered, there is a high risk of developing porphyria in the offspring if the gene-altered is responsible for producing the enzymes necessary in the synthesis of heme.

 Porphyria cutanea tarda